siryus-org/siryus-selenium-scraper-quickstarter/README.md

 ### 2. Set up your environment

-- Copy `.env.example` to `.env` and edit as needed.
+- Copy `.env.example` to `.env` and edit it as needed.
-- Ensure you have Python 3.x and Chrome installed.
+- Make sure you have Python 3.x and Google Chrome installed.

 ### 3. Choose your development mode